a2go/web-workshop/12-error-handler/README.md

 # 12. Erorrs

-Handling application errors in a consistent and reliable way is very repetitive in handlers.
+Handling application errors in a consistent and reliable way is very repetitive.
 Provide some support for that in the web package.

-# 12Tasks:
+## Tasks:

 - Add a custom error type that knows about HTTP status codes.
 - Define a custom signature for all handler functions that includes returning errors.